iamcool0090/auto-quiz/README.md

 # auto-quiz

-This program can create questions(only of type Fill in the blanks) from given a text provided that a list of potential keywords is present(currently using only excel sheets for flexibility and i'mmmmm dumbbbb).
+This program can create questions(only of type Fill in the blanks) from given a text provided that a list of potential keywords is present(using only excel sheets)

 # Example
 ----------------------------------------------------------------------------------------------------------------------------------